 -clear background checks

 Teacher Dana is a wonderful addition to our team.
 She is the best story teller around and the kids enjoy her positive and patient attitude.
 Originally from Florida, she moved to San Francisco to be close to family.
 After teaching first grade in public school for several years, Dana knew that there had to be a more effective way to educate children.
 Now as a forest school teacher, she gets to see how being outside and letting the children use their own ideas and creativity really opens their minds.

 Our curriculum is custom designed to capture the interest of children and to connect them to the natural world all around.
-We use a blend of project based and child led learning with hints of the Waldorf appreciation for beauty and natural materials.
+We use an emergent curriculum which allows for child led learning with hints of the Waldorf appreciation for beauty and natural materials.

 Cultivating life long characteristics in young students such as confidence, social skills, and resilience through interactions in nature is the ultimate goal of these outdoor programs.
 The ability of a child’s brain to form new connections and critical thinking skills is enhanced when they have freedom from rigid schedules.
 The resulting reduced stress load has many positive effects in a child’s mental health and behavior.